Teaching staff with important additional positions

 Joan Miquel Canals

-Joan Miquel Canals, dean of the Faculty of Oenology of the URV, has been president of the ACE (Catalan Association of Oenologists) and of the College of Oenologists of Catalonia (CEEC) since February 2018.
+Joan Miquel Canals, dean of the Faculty of Oenology of the URV, is president of the ACE (Catalan Association of Oenologists) and of the College of Oenologists of Catalonia (CEEC) since February 2018.
 One of the aims of the ACE was to safeguard the progress of oenological science by ensuring that the activity of oenologists was legally recognised and that they were legally protected.
 These aspirations led the ACE to create the College of Oenologists of Catalonia (CEEC).

 The wine growing sector in Catalonia produces some 180 million bottles of wine from its various designations of origin and more than 200 million bottles of cava.
 This volume represents one third of the whole Catalan food industry: turnover is above 1,000 million euros and it employs more than 20,000 people.
 Oenology is the science of wine and the oenologist is the professional responsible for the whole process of production from the vine to the bottle who guarantees the consumer the quality of the wine from the nutritional point of view.
 The ACE believes that a professional college is in a better position to protect this component of our diet.